rajeshsub/WakeIQ/README.md

 ---

-## Free.
-Open source.
-Private.
-Forever.
+## Free, open source and private forever.

 WakeIQ costs nothing.
-No premium tier.
-No subscription.
-No locked features.
+It has no premium tier, recurring subscriptions or locked features.
+Everything is available for all users.

-**No advertisements, ever.** The app is free and contains zero ads: no banners, no interstitials, no sponsored content.
+**No advertisements, ever.** The app is free and contains zero ads: no banners, interstitials or sponsored content.

 Your data never leaves your device.
-No analytics, no telemetry, no crash reporting, no remote servers.
+No analytics, telemetry, crash reporting or remote servers.
 Nothing is transmitted anywhere.
 Your sleep patterns are yours.

 ---